keshavsaraogi/keshavsaraogi/README.md

 **developer-facing tools**.

 - 🌏 Based in **Kolkata, India**
-- 🖥️ Explore my work: <a href="https://keshavsaraogi.github.io">Portfolio</a>
-- 📧 Reach me at: **keshavsaraogi04@gmail.com**

 I enjoy working at the intersection of:
-- 🤖 Applied AI & LLM systems
+- 🤖 Artificial Intelligence and Large Language Models
-- ⚙️ Backend engineering & Data Pipelines
+- ⚙️ Web and Mobile Applications
-- 📊 Knowledge graphs, automation, and productivity tools
+- 📊 Machine Learning and Generative AI

 Outside of work, I’m deeply into **Chess ♟️**, which influences how I think about system design, trade-offs, and long-term strategy.

 ---